aarontran/snr-filaments/agenda.md

 * USE 3 kpc instead of 2.3 kpc, and will need to investigate this effect soon (2.3 to 4 kpc range).
 Brian's paper actually favored a larger distance.

+* QUESTION: on computing `m_E` point-to-point, why use lower energies, instead of say using median energy of band (median energy of photon population -- of course that will be pretty close to lower energy, I guess, esp. in the farther spectrum)

 AFTERWARDS
 ----------